 Alexander Technique Teacher: Cardiff and South Wales.
+I'm sorry all classes and workshops are postponed until further notice.

 Do you take for granted how you do things?
 Learning the Alexander Technique means thinking about movement in a new way and discovering new possibilities.
 During lessons people discover, often to their great surprise, that they can do things more simply and more easily than they first imagined.